gchq/stroom-docs/HOWTOs/ReferenceFeeds/CreateSimpleReferenceFeed.md

 ![Stroom UI CreateReferenceFeed - Upload Selection window](../resources/v6/UI-CreateReferenceFeed-07.png "Upload Selection window")

 Naturally, as this is a reference feed we are creating and this is raw data we are uploading, we select a **Stream Type:** of Raw Reference.
-We need to set the **Effective:** date (really a timestamp) for tis specific _stream_ of reference data.
+We need to set the **Effective:** date (really a timestamp) for this specific _stream_ of reference data.
 Clicking in the **Effective:** entry box will cause a calendar selection window to be displayed (initially set to the current date).

 ![Stroom UI CreateReferenceFeed - Upload data settings](../resources/v6/UI-CreateReferenceFeed-08.png "Upload data settings")